Crossroads Community Services at St. Bart's

 Volunteers are Welcome and Needed

-Over 300 volunteers are the heart and soul of Crossroads Community Services, Inc. Volunteers have found that their lives are enriched and their sensitivity to others more acute as a result of their work on behalf of others.
-Crossroads' volunteer program strips away the arbitrary distinctions between volunteers and recipients of our services, and encourages everyone to think of themselves as members of a community, who have the opportunity to serve others and help to end hunger and homelessness.
+More than 300 volunteers are the heart and soul of Crossroads Community Services, Inc. Volunteers have found that their lives are enriched and their sensitivity to others more acute as a result of their work on behalf of others.
+Crossroads’ volunteer program strips away the arbitrary distinctions between volunteers and recipients of our services, and encourages everyone to think of themselves as members of a community, who have the opportunity to serve others and help to end hunger and homelessness.

 Attend a short orientation for new volunteers, offered at 6 pm on the fourth Monday of every month (except May and December).
 Orientation takes place in the Vestry Room at St. Bart's.
 Enter at 108 E 51st Street and follow the signs to the Volunteer Orientation.
 This is a great way to learn about the programs and the volunteer opportunities that are available and sign up.
+Questions?
+Contact the Rev. Edward Sunderland.